NITYANANDA/tsf/examples/jaxrs-oauth/README.txt

 In this demo the user uses the same name and password to login to Restaurant Reservations it also uses to login to Social.com.
-This is only to simpilfy the demo itself as well as to emulate a single sign-on.
+This is only to simplify the demo itself as well as to emulate a single sign-on.
 The demo will be enhanced in time to show a more realistic approach with respect to authenticating with multiple services.

-Now, once the user has logged in to Restaurant Reservations, the service does initiate a temporarily OAuth token request.
-It creates HTTP Authorization header as required by OAuth and signs it using a consumer key and secret it obtained during the earlier registration.
+Now, once the user has logged in to Restaurant Reservations, the service initiates a temporary OAuth token request.
+It creates an HTTP Authorization header as required by OAuth and signs it using the client key and secret it obtained during the earlier registration.
 It also includes a callback URI - this is where an authorization key will be delivered to - more on it below.
 Note that this happens in the scope of